 - 12. Each KEA bargaining unit employee according to grade level, content area, or other specialty will have a designated location for each Professional Development session or activity.
 The designated locations will be provided to the Association before the first teacher work day in August. - 13.
 The Association and the District hereby agree that on days when school is in session in the morning and building PD takes place in the afternoon, the lunch time plan will be as follows: - a.
 Thirty (30) minutes will be allocated for lunch if lunch is provided to staff, if food is available for purchase or, if desired, staff provides their own food (such as potluck). - b.
 Sixty (60) minutes will be allocated for lunch if staff is to purchase their lunch off site. - 14.
-This lunchtime plan will be announced to staff no later than three days prior the Professional Development and be announced to staff as part of the publishing of the PD agenda.
+This lunchtime plan will be announced to staff no later than three (3) days prior the Professional Development and be announced to staff as part of the publishing of the PD agenda.
 The lunch time plan, once determined, will apply to all staff.
-Both the Association and the District agree and expect teachers to return to the building and be ready to begin their professional development no later than sixty (60) minutes from lunch dismissal.
+Both the Association and the District agree and expect teachers to return to the building and be ready to begin their professional development no later than sixty (60) minutes from lunch dismissal. - 15.
+For District-provided professional development that appears on the KEA District Calendar, links to register attendance in the online professional development verification system will be sent out to KEA Bargaining Unit employees using the KPS global teachers email address the day of the event.